Test your skills: Flexbox

 Task 3

-In this task, we want you to arrange these items into rows as in the image below:
+In this task, we'd like you to arrange the list items into rows as shown in the image below:

 <ul>